Altinity/clickhouse-operator/docs/quick-start.md

 # Examples

+There are several ready-to-use [examples](./examples/).
+Below are few ones to start with.

 ## Create Custom Namespace
 It is a good practice to have all components run in dedicated namespaces.
 Let's run examples in `test` namespace
 ```bash